grafana/k8s-monitoring-helm/charts/k8s-monitoring/README.md

 Example:

-In this example, the Agent will find a service named `my-webapp-metrics` with the label `app.kubernetes.io/name=my-webapp`, scrape them for Prometheus metrics, and send those metrics to Grafana Cloud.
+In this example, Alloy will find a service named `my-webapp-metrics` with the label `app.kubernetes.io/name=my-webapp`, scrape them for Prometheus metrics, and send those metrics to Grafana Cloud.

 ```yaml
 extraConfig: |-